 “Bring out the best robe!” the Father shouts!
 “Put it on him!
 Bring a ring for his finger and sandals for his feet!
 Start our celebration right now, don’t wait another second.
 This, my child, my son, was lost and is found!
 He was dead and he’s alive again!”

 What was the affirmation?
 Implicit is that the boy came home.
-The real affirmation is of his identity.
-He is the beloved son!

 But the real affirmation is of his identity.
 Who he is.
 He is the beloved son!
 His very presence here, when he had been lost and even presumed dead, is cause for celebration.